bonaparte/bonaparte/readme.md

   -  [bp.tag.triggerEvent()](#bptagtriggerevent)

 ## About
-This bonaparte module is the core of the _Bonaparte UX Framework_.
+This module is the core of the _Bonaparte UX Framework_.
 It provides an [API](#api) with all the tools needed to create Bonaparte Components.

 ## To Look At